Christian Changes Csl and Recovery

 Christian Changes Csl and Recovery - Starkville, MS

-Christian Changes Csl And Recovery is a mental health and substance abuse rehab center located at 309 East Lampkin Street in the 39759 zip code in Starkville, MS. It is operated by a private for-profit organization.
-Some of the treatment approaches used by Christian Changes Csl And Recovery include counseling for trauma victims, 12 step rehabilitation and brief intervention services.
-Christian Changes Csl And Recovery provides regular outpatient treatment and outpatient rehab.
-It also provides residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.
-Other addiction treatment offered includes internet use disorder treatment and treatment for non-substance use addiction disorder.
+Christian Changes Csl And Recovery is a dual diagnosis treatment center located at 309 East Lampkin Street in the 39759 zip code in Starkville, MS. It is operated by a private for-profit organization.
+Some of the treatment approaches used by Christian Changes Csl And Recovery include motivational incentives, motivational interviewing and relapse prevention treatment.
+Christian Changes Csl And Recovery provides outpatient rehabilitation and regular outpatient treatment.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.
+Other addiction treatment offered includes treatment for internet use disorder and treatment for non-substance use addiction disorder.

 Address: 309 East Lampkin Street, Starkville, MS 39759